M2-CYU-Real-Estate/real_estate_back/README.md

 - Duplicate the `src/main/resources/application.properties.TEMPLATE` file in the same folder
 - Rename this new file `application.properties`
 - Change the fields between brackets with appropriate values
+- Use the command `mvn clean compile` in order to generate the source files
 - Launch the server with the `src/main/java/com/github/m2cyurealestate/real_estate_back/RealEstateBackApplication.java` file